Change Password

 Overview

-An Ultipa Graph instance allows for the existence of multiple graphsets.
-Each graphset includes the definition of the graph structure (schemas and properties), metadata (nodes and edges), various indexes, processes, tasks, and so on.
-Sometimes, the terms "graphset" and "graph" are used interchangeably.
+An Ultipa graph database may contain multiple graphsets, each containing its own graph structure (schemas and properties), metadata (nodes and edges), various indexes, processes, jobs, and more.
+The terms "graphset" and "graph" are often used interchangeably.

 show().graph()